Leveraging IoT for Manufacturing: Smarter Inventory Management through ERP Integration

 4. Enhanced warehouse management

-5. Improved Decision Making
+5. Improved decision-making

 Storing real-time data from IoT devices in an ERP system can help to identify trends, predict demand, and make informed decisions about inventory management.